 The Croda Rossa Summit

 The route to Croda Rossa is only one of a few via ferratas on my initial list that I didn't manage to complete during my two hiking/climbing seasons in 2018 and 2019 in the Dolomites.
 It's best accessed from the Rudi Hut and the summit views of the nearby Croda Dei Toni are supposed to be unparalleled.
-If you do it, let me know in the comments!!!
+If you do it, let me know in the comments below!!!

 Lago di Braies